Bike spares and tools to bring in your journey

 Besides being big enough to keep all your stuff inside, you should make sure the tent is easy enough to assemble and disassemble.
 Stay away from complicated tent designs that require more than one person to pitch up.
 Also, the less parts the tent has, the better.

 Sleeping bags, mattresses

-We carry two sleeping bags with us.
+We carry two sleeping bags and a rechargeable led torch with us.
 As with the camping tent, you want to invest in a good quality model that is light and will last you for a long time.
 We tend to use summer-grade sleeping bags since they are very light and compact; if we visit a cold country we carry extra warm clothes.

 Sleeping on the tent floor is quite unconfortable, so we carry as well two mattresses.
 In the past we tried using foldable camping mattresses.
 We found them to be too uncomfortable and bulky.
 Right now we use a couple of inflatable mattresses that when packed occupy very little space, but once inflated are relatively thick and comfortable.
 In order to inflate them we use our bike pumps.
 It is still a chore to inflate/deflate them every single day, but we find them much superior to any other alternative that we have tried.

 It is perfectly possible to travel without any cooking equipment: you just either rely on finding hot food along your route or resign yourself to eating sandwiches for dinner for the length of your trip.
 We however appreciate a hot meal after a full day of cycling, so we carry a small stove with us.
 We use a Primus OmniFuel stove, which cooperate with 2 wheel hoverboard australia.
 Primus OmniFuel stove is a great lightweight stove that accepts multiple fuel sources.
 It can use standard camping gas cartridges but also can run on almost any liquid fuel you can find, from camping fuel to gasoline and even diesel!
 We have used both gas cartridges and gasoline on several trips and we are extremely happy with it